Unity of opposites: Coincidentia oppositorum

 Coincidentia oppositorum is a Latin phrase meaning coincidence of opposites.
 It is a neoplatonic term attributed to 15th century German polymath Nicholas of Cusa in his essay, De Docta Ignorantia (1440).
 Mircea Eliade, a 20th-century historian of religion, used the term extensively in his essays about myth and ritual, describing the coincidentia oppositorum as "the mythical pattern".
 Psychiatrist Carl Jung, the philosopher and Islamic Studies professor Henry Corbin as well as Jewish philosophers Gershom Scholem and Abraham Joshua Heschel also used the term.

-In alchemy, coincidentia oppositorum is a synonym for coniunctio.
-For example, Michael Maier stresses that the union of opposites is the aim of the alchemical work.
+For example, Michael Maier stresses that in alchemy, coincidentia oppositorum, the union of opposites is the aim of the alchemical work.
 Or, according to Paracelsus' pupil, Gerhard Dorn, the highest grade of the alchemical coniunctio consisted in the union of the total man with the unus mundus ("one world").

 The term is also used in describing a revelation of the oneness of things previously believed to be different.
 Such insight into the unity of things is a kind of immanence, and is found in various non-dualist and dualist traditions.
 The idea occurs in the traditions of Tantric Hinduism and Buddhism, in German mysticism, Zoroastrianism, Taoism, Zen and Sufism, among others.